ich-bin-tyrone/ich-bin-tyrone/README.md

-# 💫 About Me:
+# ⚡️ Hola, ich bin Tyrone:
-🧬👨🏻‍💻 Aspiring Bioinformatician and Computational Biologist<br>🎓🔢 Studied Mathematics at the University of the Philippines Diliman<br>💻🔬 My research interests are: Computational Epigenetics, Deep Learning, and Computer Vision<br>💭💡 Currently learning about Diffusion Models and other generative AI models
+🧬👨🏻‍💻 Aspiring Bioinformatician and Computational Biologist<br>
+🎓🔢 Studied Mathematics at the University of the Philippines Diliman<br>
+💻🔬 My research interests are: Computational Epigenetics, Deep Learning, and Computer Vision<br>
+💭💡 Currently learning about Diffusion Models and other generative AI models

 # 💻 Tech Stack: